Historicism: Hegelian

 Hegel's position is perhaps best illuminated when contrasted against the atomistic and reductionist opinion of human societies and social activities self-defining on an ad hoc basis through the sum of dozens of interactions.
 Yet another contrasting model is the persistent metaphor of a social contract.
 Hegel considers the relationship between individuals and societies as organic, not atomic: even their social discourse is mediated by language, and language is based on etymology and unique character.
 It thus preserves the culture of the past in thousands of half-forgotten metaphors.
 To understand why a person is the way he is, you must examine that person in his society: and to understand that society, you must understand its history, and the forces that influenced it.
 The Zeitgeist, the "Spirit of the Age", is the concrete embodiment of the most important factors that are acting in human history at any given time.
 This contrasts with teleological theories of activity, which suppose that the end is the determining factor of activity, as well as those who believe in a tabula rasa, or blank slate, opinion, such that individuals are defined by their interactions.

 These ideas can be interpreted variously.
 The Right Hegelians, working from Hegel's opinions about the organicism and historically determined nature of human societies, interpreted Hegel's historicism as a justification of the unique destiny of national groups and the importance of stability and institutions.
 Hegel's conception of human societies as entities greater than the individuals who constitute them influenced nineteenth-century romantic nationalism and its twentieth-century excesses.
-The Young Hegelians, by contrast, interpreted Hegel's thoughts on societies influenced by social conflict for a doctrine of social progress, and attempted to manipulate these forces to cause various results.
+The Young Hegelians, by contrast, interpreted Hegel's thoughts on societies influenced by social conflict as a doctrine of social progress, and attempted to manipulate these forces to cause various results.
 Karl Marx's doctrine of "historical inevitabilities" and historical materialism is one of the more influential reactions to this part of Hegel's thought.
-Significantly, Karl Marx's theory of alienation argues that capitalism disrupts traditional relationships between workers and their work.
+Significantly, Karl Marx's theory of alienation argues that capitalism disrupt traditional relationships between workers and their work.